 When does the competitive moot court season get under way and how long does it last?

-We are now in brief writing process and this takes about five weeks (Oct.
+We were in the brief writing process for about five weeks (Oct.
 23-Nov.
 25).
-After winter break, the teams will practice oral arguments for two weeks until the regional competition.
+After winter break, the teams practiced oral arguments for two weeks until the regional competition.